Breadcrumb

 - For decision B (see Step 2), within six months of the reintegration assessment

-Don’t agree with the plan?
+Do you not agree with the plan?
 Indicate the reasons for your refusal at the bottom of the plan.
 As the employee, there’s no need for you to sign the report.
 You will receive the report or signed plan from your employer, who will also pass it on to the prevention advisor – occupational health doctor.

 Step 5: Implementation and monitoring of the reintegration process

 Has the reintegration plan been approved?
-Then we’ll get started on it together.
+Then we,get started on it together.
 The prevention advisor – occupational health doctor will continue to monitor your condition and provide support throughout the process.
 You can always request a consultation with the occupational doctor if you find you need adjustments during the implementation.

 Want to request a reintegration process?